lukejacksonn/react-slack-clone/README.md

 The app will start in development mode and open a browser window on `http://localhost:3000`.
 The project will rebuild and the browser will reload automatically when source files are changed.
 Any build or runtime errors are also propagated to and displayed in the browser.

-The project depends on a anonymous user creation endpoint that is hosted here https://chatkit-demo-server.herokuapp.com.
+The app depends on a GitHub authentication and user creation endpoint that is hosted [here](https://chatkit-demo-server.herokuapp.com).

 ## Features